poethan/cushLEPOR/README.md

     Gleb Erofeev, Irina Sorokina, Lifeng Han, and Serge Gladkoff.
 2021. cushLEPOR uses LABSE distilled knowledge to improve correlation with human translation evaluations.
 In Proceedings for the MT summit - User Track (In Press), online.
 Association for Computa- tional Linguistics & AMTA. https://pypi.org/project/hLepor/

-    Forthcoming ''cushLEPOR: Customised hLEPOR Metric Using LABSE Distilled Knowledge Model to Improve Agreement with Human Judgements".
+   Forthcoming ''cushLEPOR: customising hLEPOR metric using Optuna for higher agreement with human judgments or pre-trained language model LaBSE".
 Lifeng Han and Irina Sorokina and Gleb Erofeev and Serge Gladkoff.
 2021.
 In Proceedings of the Sixth Conference on Machine Translation (WMT), pages 1019–1028.

 @inproceedings{cushLEPOR21MTsummit,
     title = "cushLEPOR uses LABSE distilled knowledge to improve correlation with human translation evaluations",